SSWConsulting/SSW.Rules.Content/rules/efficiency-do-you-always-try-to-work-in-pairs/rule.md

 ---
-seoDescription: "Efficiency Tip: Do You Always Try to Work in Pairs?
+seoDescription: Efficiency Tip: Do You Always Try to Work in Pairs?
 Work smarter, not harder!
 Pair programming boosts productivity and code quality.
 Two heads are better than one, especially when working on complex projects.
-Reduce problem-solving time, stay motivated, and learn from each other's expertise."
+Reduce problem-solving time, stay motivated, and learn from each other's expertise.
 type: rule
 title: Efficiency - Do you always try to work in pairs?
 uri: efficiency-do-you-always-try-to-work-in-pairs